Banjo-Kazooie (video game): Design

 Despite being praised by critics and gamers as an improved version of Super Mario 64, Banjo-Kazooie was not intended by the team to simply be that.
 However, Super Mario 64's 3D aspect was referenced heavily, as it was the only game similar to Banjo-Kazooie that had been released, and Rare intended to combine it with the look of Donkey Kong Country.
-The developers appreciated the freedom of movement Super Mario 64 provided, but analyzed it did not take enough advantage of it; instead, it centered on quick timing and reflexes required for most 2D platformers, which Mayles considered unsuitable for 3D games due to lesser accuracy of viewing distances.
+The developers appreciated the freedom of movement Super Mario 64 provided, but considered it did not take enough advantage of it; instead, it centred on the quick timing and reflexes required for most 2D platformers, which Mayles considered unsuitable for 3D games due to the reduced accuracy in viewing distances.
 A major reason for this was the camera of a 3D game.
-Sutherland described Super Mario 64's camera as it and the player character attached to each other with a string, with the only movement being tilting when he moves around the front of the camera.
-He acknowledged the camera was probably coded that way to not adrift the player, but felt it occasionally got behind Mario and would do so even more in Banjo-Kazooie's significantly more complex geometry.
-For jumping sections, he also found it "fiddly" to have to press buttons just to orient the camera to see another platform.
-Thus, Banjo-Kazooie's gameplay was mostly exploration and discovery instead of platforming.
+Sutherland described Super Mario 64's camera as the camera and the player character being attached to each other with a string, with the only movement being tilting when he moves around the front of the camera.
+He acknowledged the camera was probably coded that way so as to avoid the player being adrift, but felt it occasionally got behind Mario and would do so even more in Banjo-Kazooie's significantly more complex geometry.
+For jumping sections, he also found it "fiddly" to have to press buttons just to orientate the camera to see another platform.
+Thus Banjo-Kazooie's gameplay was mostly exploration and discovery instead of platforming.
 Rare also disliked Super Mario 64's forcing of the player back into the hub world once they collect a star in the level, thinking that it hindered immersion.
-This is why the player stays in a world after collecting a jiggy.